reedpen/simon/README.md

 ## CSS provides you with great control over what HTML lacks visually
 ## styling with CSS is only as complex as you make it
 ## CSS makes it easy to tweak the visual aspect of a webpage
+## using frameworks us usually your best bet when it comes to creating concise css html integration

+# Things I learned JS
+## when working with HTML elements in your javascript, add the script at the bottom of your HTML file, after everything has been initialized
+## Try to keep your JS as readable as possible, clean code is best code
+## Draft out a plan for what your JS should be doing in pseudo-code